letsemploy/docs/docs/implementation/quickstart.md

 ## 5. Spread the Word

-Let others know you are publishing job openings using oJobPub by **adding a link** on your job site:
+We would appreciate if you let others know, you publish your job openings using oJobPub by **adding a link** on your job site:

 [![Supports LetsEmploy.org](https://img.shields.io/badge/supports-LetsEmploy.org-purple)](https://letsemploy.org){:target="_blank"}